devareus/Eclectic-Token-Sniper/README.md

 -    DontSellBeforeMinutes: Prevents selling a token, even if  stop loss or take profit limits are touched for the first few minutes after buying a token.
 This can be used to prevent being taken out of the market by the initial volatility after a token is launched.
 Use at your own risk!
 -    ForceSellAfterTime: Sells tokens after the amount of minutes indicated in the setting just below, no matter if any of the conditions above is fulfilled or not
 -    ForceSellAfterMinutes: Amount of minutes as explained above
+-    WaitForApproval: If enabled, wait for the confirmation of the approval transaction before sending the sell transaction
+-    MempoolRemoveLiquidityEmergencySell": If enabled, the mempool is monitored for RemoveLiquidity transactions of the owned tokens.
+If one is detected the bot will try to frontrun the removal transaction to sell the tokens before the liquidity is gone.
+Mind that any RemoveLiquidity of the token will trigger this, even if it's only partial, so false positives are possible
+-    EmergencySellGasPriceInc": Increment of gas price for emergency approvals and sells, in relation to the gas price of the RemoveLiquidity transaction that triggered them.
+Should be at least 1 to have any chances of frontrunning it
+-    EmergencySellMaxGasPrice": Maximum gas price for emergency approvals and sells.
+This is a safe net in case a RemoveLiquidity had a crazy gas price
+-    EmergencySellSlippage": Maximum slippage for emergency sells

 ### Watched tokens
 -    WatchTokensInterval: Indicates the interval, in seconds, at which the tokens in the watched list will be checked for sniping.
 Each time the interval elapses a new token from the list will be checked, starting again for the beginning once the list is exhausted
 -    WatchedTokens: List of token addresses to watch for sniping, if this sniping method is enabled